-Despite the significant change that the Council has been through, the Peer Review found the Council was delivering at speed with the help of 'highly skilled, dedicated people who are evidently committed to delivering the best outcomes for the borough's residents.'
+Its report recognised that the Council 'is still adjusting to changes and challenges' after 'going through a period of significant change in the last eighteen months, with a new Mayor and, a new Chief Executive, as well as a move to new Council offices.'
+Despite these changes, the Peer Review found the Council was delivering at speed with the help of 'highly skilled, dedicated people who are evidently committed to delivering the best outcomes for the borough's residents.'

 It went onto say that: 'Both members and officers should be commended for the delivery against the election promises to date and in particular the speed of the implementation of universal free school meals for all children up to age 16, and the implementation of the Educational Maintenance Allowance for sixth form and college students.

-The 18 core recommendations contained within the report are the subject of a detailed action plan (available via this link) which the Council has published alongside the Corporate Peer Challenge Report on the Council's website.
+The 18 core recommendations contained within the report are the subject of a detailed action plan which the Council has published alongside the Corporate Peer Challenge Report on the Council's website.
 It identifies all of the core recommendations and sets against them key actions that help to address the recommendations.
 It also sets out those actions that the Council has already undertaken relevant to the recommendations or that resolve them altogether.